Articles

 Overall, the GDPR contains more detailed requirements

-The GDPR requires businesses to keep records of processing activities, appoint a data protection officer under certain conditions, and carry out data protection assessments.
+The GDPR requires businesses to maintain records of processing activities, appoint a data protection officer under specific conditions, and conduct data protection assessments.

 Iowa does not include any of these obligations.